rsdoiel/rsdoiel.github.io/blog/2025/08/31/Building_Your_Own_Antenna.md

 What about other configuration I might need?

 The Markdown community has supported Metadata for the Markdown document as "front matter" expressed in YAML.
-That suggested YAML has alteast been seen by the allot of the Markdown community and is documented some place.
-Why not use it for specific configuration of my collection of feeds (e.g. the channel metadata rendered in RSS 2.0 XML for a collection) and use it as the configuration language for the Antenna application?
+That suggested YAML has been seen by the many in in the Markdown community.
+YAML front matter is also documented.
+Why not use it for specific configuration of my collection of feeds?
+I can use it to express the extra fields that can be included in the channel metadata for rendering RSS 2.0 files.
+YAML can also serve as the configuration language for the Antenna application.
 Seems like a good match.
 I think people who work with Markdown maybe interested in generating static websites, they may have knowledge of YAML so that aligns with my applcation.

 How do you add a collection to the "antenna.yaml" file?
-A prototype can be implemented with a hand edited YAML file but that's not good for someone else.
+A prototype can be implemented with a hand edited YAML file but that's not good for everyone.
+While YAML is easier to type and read than JSON it's not bullet proof.
 The Antenna application can create a default "antenna.yaml" file as an initialization action.
-The Antenna command should have a means of adding a collection (expressed as a Markdown document) and removing a collection.
+The Antenna command can include a means of adding a collection (expressed as a Markdown document) and removing a collection.
 While someone can dive into the YAML (and comments in the default YAML can document what things are), they don't have to dive into YAML if I provide sensible defaults.
 That's a win for simplicity and flexibility.

 Once a collection is defined and added to the Antenna YAML configuration it can be harvested.
 The harvested content then can be used to generate HTML and RSS 2.0 XML files.